nagasaikallakuri/Amzon_Clone/README.md

 # Amazon-Clone

-This app is designed to provide key insights on React router, hosting a web app using Firebase, and the CICD environment.
+This Web application is designed to provide key insights on React router, hosting a web app using Firebase, and the CICD environment.

 This is a replication of the Amazon website, complete with the ability to display goods, add things to cart, and make payments.